 To manage the exchange rate risk inherent in multinational firms’ operations, a firm needs to determine the specific type of current risk exposure, the hedging strategy and the available instruments to deal with these currency risks.

 Management of forex risk can be divided into internal and external techniques.
 Internal techniques are part of the firms’ regulatory financial management such as leads and lags, cross-hedging, currency diversification, risk sharing, pricing of transactions, parallel loans, currency swaps and matching of cash flows.
 These services broadly do not require a contractual relationship with any party outside the firm for advisory.
 On the other hand, external techniques involve contractual relationships with external parties for advisory for the purpose of the forward market hedge, hedging through currency futures, options and money market hedge.

-There are over ten thousand Forex Advisory Services firms in India.
+There are over ten thousand Forex Advisory Services in India.
 Furthermore, with the shift in the world towards technology, today we have robot expert advisors as well.
 Broadly the services provided by forex firms can be divided into assistance on existing hedges, risk management training, independent hedging advice, fundamental and technical outlook reports, advisory on meeting corporate objectives, advisor dedicated to a particular firm, drafting customized forex hedging plan, and checking the rates.

 If you have confidence in your forex advisor, you will be able to devote more time and attention to analysis and development in business as a whole.
 A bit of research before committing to any advisor goes a long way and can increase your odds of success in the competitive forex market.